rictoo/DengueDynamicsBrazil/project_markdown.md

 across Brazil (averaged across all time points) will be visualized.
 Second, a spatio-temporal analysis will be conducted of the relationship between dengue incidence across Brazil, geographic region, and time between the years of 2015
-- 2019.
+\- 2019.
 This will be accomplished by fitting five consecutive Bayesian spatio- temporal models with inclusion of the three aforementioned covariates.

 The posterior distributions of the coefficients, spatial, and temporal components across each model will be inspected and the expected values visualised in the appropriate domain.
-The expected value of the ϕϕ hyperparameter will be inspected and compared across models to provide an estimate of the degree of spatial clustering.
+The expected value of the $\phi$ hyperparameter will be inspected and compared across models to provide an estimate of the degree of spatial clustering.
 Finally, the Watanabe-Akaike Information Criterion (WAIC) will be compared across the models to help